CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 ### Task 1: Create an SMB network share on the LEGACYSQL2008 VM

-In this task, you create a new SMB network share on the <inject key="SQLVM Name" enableCopy="false"/> VM.
+In this task, you create a new SMB network share on the legacysql2008 VM.
 DMS uses this shared folder for retrieving backups of the `WideWorldImporters` database during the database migration process.

 1. On the LEGACYSQL2008 VM, open **Windows Explorer** by selecting its icon on the Windows Taskbar.